natgonzalez2329/natgonzalez2329/README.md

 I’m driven by challenges where others see chaos — unstable environments, manual pipelines, and lack of visibility — because that’s where real impact happens.

-⚡ Fun fact: I was allergic to dogs as a child… now I finally have one!
-His name is Odin 🐶❤️
 </i>

 * 📌 Currently working at **Entel Digital**